ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 We have covered the why (justice hinges on trust), the what (forensic fields), and the who (standards setters), but what unites it all?
 Whether it is a blood sample, a hard drive, or a TikTok video, forensics relies on fundamental principles shared across ISO, ASTM, SWGDE, and beyond.
 These are not just guidelines, they are the backbone of credible evidence.
 Let us break them down:

 - **Reliability:** Evidence must withstand intense scrutiny, scientific or legal.
 Results must be consistent and defensible whether matching DNA, authenticating metadata, or spotting manipulation in video evidence.
-Standards ensure methods are validated, as seen in *Puloka*, where an AI-based analysis was deemed unreliable and failed to meet forensic requirements.
+Standards ensure methods are validated, as seen in *Puloka*, where an AI-based analysis was deemed unreliable and failed to meet forensic requirements.<br><br>

     -- ***Referenced Standard:*** ASTM E2825-21, setting terms and principles for repeatable digital/multimedia analysis. <br><br>

 - **Repeatability:**  Forensics demands reproducibility.
 One expert's video analysis today should match another's tomorrow, using the same tools and steps.
-Standards lock in clear protocols, there is no room for lone geniuses.
+Standards lock in clear protocols, there is no room for lone geniuses.<br><br>

     -- ***Referenced Standard:*** ASTM E2916-19e1 covers principles for analyzing digital and multimedia evidence, emphasizing repeatability. <br><br>

 - **Safeguarding Accuracy and Reliability:** Digital evidence, photos, videos, audio, must stay unaltered from collection to court unless changes are controlled, justified, and documented.
 When working copies must be modified, such as amplifying audio levels or adjusting image brightness, standards require precise documentation of every alteration to preserve evidential value.
 No added noise or artifacts should skew interpretation.
-Standards lean on write-blockers, hashes, and forensic controls to keep it legit.
+Standards lean on write-blockers, hashes, and forensic controls to keep it legit.<br><br>

     -- ***Referenced Standard:*** ASTM E3150-18 provides information about preserving multimedia evidence integrity during analysis. <br><br>

 - **Testing Methods, Tools, and Techniques:** Trust comes from testing.
 Standards require forensic tools (e.g., video enhancers) and methods (e.g., metadata checks) to prove they work under fire. *Puloka's* AI flopped here, unvalidated tech does not cut it.
-This also applies to multimedia forensics tools like image enhancement software or noise suppression algorithms.
+This also applies to multimedia forensics tools like image enhancement software or noise suppression algorithms.<br><br>

     -- ***Referenced Standard:*** ASTM E3016-18 provides information about preserving multimedia evidence integrity during analysis. <br><br>